-Work from home means employees are using their home network for work, this allows hackers to target the WFH workers.
-Using their mastermind, they are doing data theft and ransomware.
-So, companies are now investing in firewalls and VPN access as well as converting the household system into a companies-controlled system controlled by dedicated IT teams.
-Furthermore, here are some additional safeguard measures organizations can take to prevent cyber-attack during COVID-19:
+Employees at home are targets for hackers dealing in data theft and ransomware.
+Companies are now investing in firewalls and VPN access as well as converting the household system into a companies-controlled system controlled by dedicated IT teams.
+Here are some additional safeguard measures organizations can take to prevent cyber-attack during COVID-19:

 1. The easy entry point for hackers is the public Wi-Fi, so instruct employees to stay away from open Wi-Fi networks.

-2. Wield MFA (Multiple-Factor Authentication) where two or more verification factors will be used to gain access to companies’ particular resources.
+2. Wield MFA (Multiple-Factor Authentication) where two or more verification factors will be used to gain access to sensitive resources.

-3. Make use of monitoring tools that can examine and report any suspicious site clicking or E-mail attachment downloaded from an unverified sender.
+3. Make use of monitoring tools that can examine and report any suspicious site clicking or E-mail attachment downloads from an unverified sender.

 4. Ask the employee to use a secure browser for work and communication which can safeguard them from malware and ransomware.